zkohi/firebase-export-firestore-to-bigquery-samples/README.md

 - [Before you begin](https://firebase.google.com/docs/firestore/solutions/schedule-export#before_you_begin)
 - [Configure access permissions](https://firebase.google.com/docs/firestore/solutions/schedule-export#configure_access_permissions)
-  - You should assign the Storage Admin role on your bucket from [Console](https://console.cloud.google.com/storage/browser) if error occurred when you run gsutil
+  - You should assign the Storage Admin role on your bucket using the [GCP Console](https://console.cloud.google.com/storage/browser) if error occurred when you run gsutil
 - Create Cloud Storage bucket for export and import operations(ex: gs://PROJECT-ID_backups-firestore)
 - [Enable Object Lifecycle Management](https://cloud.google.com/storage/docs/managing-lifecycles) for a bucket if you want